palestarstudios/frontline-blacksite/README.md

 No, and this is intentional.

 Public builds derived from this repository may have certain systems disabled or stubbed out.
 This includes functionality that depends on private infrastructure, trust assumptions, or services that are not safe to redistribute publicly.
-Examples include Digital Rights Management, Anti-Cheat, and the Item Economy (when implemented)
+Examples include: Digital Rights Management, Anti-Cheat, and the Item Economy (when implemented)

 These builds are intended for development, testing, and experimentation.
 While bug reports and reproducible issues are welcome, public builds should not be treated as representative of the live Steam release.